DanielXavierJob/dsf-interlup-repository/README.md

 DATABASE_URL=postgresql://postgres:1234@your_host:5432/postgres # your PostgreSQL database connection
 ```

-3. Execute `docker-compose up` inside the `dsf-interlup-api` repository, the Swagger Doc available in `http://your_host:port_wsgi`, before the started the container, obtain the IP provided by the WSGI by running to insert in enviroment to execute front-end application, follow the command:
+3. Execute `docker-compose up --build` inside the `dsf-interlup-api` repository, the Swagger Doc available in `http://your_host:port_wsgi`, before the started the container, obtain the IP provided by the WSGI by running to insert in enviroment to execute front-end application, follow the command:

 ```bash
 docker port API-INTERLUP-DSF